 Adventurous travelers can try canyoning here, abseiling down the side of one of the smaller waterfalls.
 This is an exhilarating activity, but be sure to hire an experienced guide with quality equipment and safety protocols.

 Best time to go: Again, the rainy season means more dramatic waterfalls, but it can make more adventurous hikes dangerously unwise.

 Also known as the “colorful mountain,” depending on the light this stunning range can appear striped with reds, yellows, and even turquoise hues.
 It’s located in the Vilcanota mountain range about 62mi (100km) southeast of Cusco.

 The high-elevation trek around the sacred mountain covers 33.5 mi (54km) and is usually done over five to six days, beginning in Chillca and finishing in Trapiche.
 Lodges are available along the route for overnight accommodation – some are quite luxurious.
-The trek can be done without a guide, but should be attempted by experienced hikers only.
-Guided treks often have the advantage of horses to carry your gear.
+The trek can be done without a

 Best time to go: April-October.

 For day hikes, be sure to pack: good walking shoes, a rain poncho, layered clothing for changing weather conditions, sunglasses, hat and sunscreen, water bottle, snacks or lunch, insect repellent, and a camera.